nrs-org/novelslop/content/vol_01/chap_16.typ

   "Uhm...
 On the first day, I saw someone like Hina-senpai running on the tracks..."
 Mona stuttered, "But it seemed like she was crying back there...
   You two know anything about it?"

+  The conversation shifted its focus on Mona.
+Since Mona did not talk much, every time she said something, she tended to make her two friends listen to her closely.

   "Hina-senpai crying?
 But she was always so cheerful..."